Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 High Energy

 Corgis are herding dogs and are high-energy.
-You want a food that is high in protein, which can help support your Corgi’s energy and metabolism.
+You want a food high in protein, which can help support your Corgi’s energy and metabolism.
 Aim for high-quality food that lists real meat as the first and main ingredient.
 Even better is real meat for the first several ingredients.
-Sometimes this means spending more on the food, but your Corgi’s health is worth it.
+Sometimes, this means spending more on the food, but your Corgi’s health is worth it.

 More information about Food for Corgis

 Overall, Corgis need high-quality food with high levels of protein, fat, carbohydrates, fiber, and added nutrients like glucosamine and chondroitin.
-Avoid feeding them sugary human treats, as this is where bad habits can develop, as well as overweight issues.
+Avoid feeding them sugary human treats, as this is where bad habits and overweight issues can develop.

-Don’t forget to switch your Corgi over to a new food slowly, or stomach upset might result.
-Just add a little of the new food to the old, and gradually increase the amount until your pup is only eating the new food.
+Don’t forget to slowly switch your Corgi to a new food, or stomach upset might result.
+Add a little of the new food to the old, and gradually increase the amount until your pup is only eating the new food.
 Speak to your vet about what the best kind of food for your Corgi might be.

 divider-dog